pingcap/tidb/docs/design/2022-09-28-flashback-to-timestamp.md

     * No related DDL history in flashback time range.
     * No running related DDL jobs.

-* TiDB get flashback key ranges and send `PrepareFlashbackToVersion` RPC requests to lock them in TiKV.
-Once locked, no more read, write and scheduling operations are allowed for those key ranges.
+* TiDB get flashback key ranges and splits them into separate regions to avoid locking unrelated key ranges.
+Then TiDB send `PrepareFlashbackToVersion` RPC requests to lock regions in TiKV.
+Once locked, no more read, write and scheduling operations are allowed for those regions.

 * After locked all relevant key ranges, the DDL Owner will update schema version and synchronize it to other TiDBs.
 When other TiDB applies the `SchemaDiff` of type `Flashback To Timestamp`, it will disconnect all relevant links.